corpus-tools/corpus-tools.github.io/pepper/userGuide.md

 ## Workflow File
 {: #workflow_file .anchor}

 In Pepper you have the chance to store a workflow in a workflow file (.pepper).
 This allows you to redo and reuse a configured workflow.
 You can also add this file to a version control system, to persist the details of how a corpus was processed.
 A workflow is stored in an xml file following the Pepper scheme.
 A workflow consists of three phases: import phase, manipulation phase and export phase.
 The notation of the workflow file follows this structure.
-To identify a Pepper module realizing a step, you have to describe that module by its name or the format's name and version.
+To identify a Pepper module realizing a step, you have to describe that module either by its name or the format's name and version.
 The following sample consists of three steps, one importer, one manipulator and one exporter:
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <?xml-model href="https://korpling.german.hu-berlin.de/saltnpepper/pepper/schema/10/pepper.rnc" type="application/relax-ng-compact-syntax"?>